You can find more detailed information and what to expect from each subject below.

 Students are certain to find a sport or activity they enjoy, are passionate about and feel competent to participate in, competitively or recreationally, through a wide breadth of teams in many sports.

 No student is turned away from a sport they would like to take part in.
-High quality coaching allows students to enter national competitions for our key sports such as netball, hockey, water polo, dance and athletics.
-Having our own swimming pool means students can enjoy practising water polo and swimming in their lunch hour.
+High quality coaching allows students to enter national competitions for our key sports such as netball, hockey, water polo, cricket, tennis and athletics.
+Having our own swimming pool means students can enjoy swimming as part of the PE curriculum and can attend swimming and water polo sessions at lunchtime and after school.

-The Sports Tour to Barbados is an incredible opportunity for senior players to compete internationally and younger students can go on the annual Netball residential trip to Condover Hall.
+The Senior Sports Tour to South Africa is an incredible opportunity for senior players to compete internationally.
+Whilst, younger students can go on the annual Netball residential trip to Condover Hall.
 There is a huge range of extra-curricular clubs and fixtures each week ensuring all students can find their niche.
 The Sports Scholars benefit from a programme of sport including talks in specialist areas such as nutrition and psychology.
 We are honoured to host elite players who come into school to talk to the students about their experience and run training sessions.
 PE at Notting Hill is fun, challenging and a great way to make friends for life in school.